spyder-ide/spyder-docs/doc/faq.rst

 .. dropdown:: Q: How do I reset Spyder's preferences to the defaults?

-   Either use the :guilabel:`Reset Spyder to factory defaults` under :guilabel:`Tools` in Spyder's menu bar, the `Reset Spyder settings` start menu shortcut (Windows), or run ``spyder --reset`` in your system terminal (Anaconda prompt on Windows).
+   Either use the :guilabel:`Reset Spyder to factory defaults` under :guilabel:`Tools` in Spyder's menu bar, the `Reset Spyder settings` Start menu shortcut (Windows), or run ``spyder --reset`` in your system terminal (Anaconda prompt on Windows).

    .. image:: images/faq/faq-reset-spyder.png
-      :alt: Spyder reset botton in tools
+      :alt: Spyder reset button in tools

 .. dropdown:: Q: How do I change Spyder's language?

    Go to :guilabel:`Preferences`.
    Under :guilabel:`General` go to :guilabel:`Advanced settings` and select your language from the options displayed under :guilabel:`Language`.

    .. image:: images/faq/faq-change-language.png
       :alt: Spyder change language in preferences.